How Parkland students feel about their mandatory clear backpacks

 Clear backpacks may deter some from bringing weapons into school, but without metal detectors people can still conceal them in folders or in between papers, junior Isabella Pfeiffer said.

-And they won't prevent firearms from getting in the hands of dangerous people in the first place, she said.
+And backpacks won't prevent firearms from getting in the hands of dangerous people in the first place, she said.
+It would not have prevented the February 14 rampage, because the gunman was not a student.

 "This isn't a solution to making sure that a tragedy like the one that happened at Douglas doesn't happen again," she said.
 "Many of us think that this is a way that legislators can pacify us instead of enacting actual change."